gtolomei/big-data-computing/README.md

     - February 7 (id **914702**)
     - February 14 (id **914703**)
 -->
+- **ANNOUNCEMENT:** You can book for the January exam using [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdhQfW_PgZy3DLXOPbhva1xogOSjW-jzoIHGIlNPOUnIyWk5A/viewform?usp=dialog)
 - **ANNOUNCEMENT:** Those who did not complete the OPIS questionnaires in class are strongly encouraged to do so as soon as possible, using the following code: **3XIR60BN**.
 - **ANNOUNCEMENT:** There will be **no class on Thursday, December 12**, due to the [IT Meeting event](https://itmeeting.wordpress.com/), which you are all welcome to join.
 - **ANNOUNCEMENT:** On **Thursday, November 21, 2024, from 1:00 to 1:30 p.m.** in Room L1, Prof. Marco Schaerf, Dean of Faculty, will provide an update on the critical logistics issues affecting classroom spaces this semester.
 All students are welcome to attend.
 Please note that our class will tentatively begin **30 minutes later** than usual to accommodate this meeting.